hamaluik/blog.hamaluik.ca/data/Post/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 published: 2015-11-04
 tags: [Math]
 preview_image: /assets/images/quaternions-as-four-dimensional-complex-numbers/quaternions-as-four-dimensional-complex-numbers.png
 preview_summary: Although I have a pretty solid background in math (especially vectors, matrices, and even tensors), I've always somewhat struggled with quaternions.
 Most sources focus on quaternions as some tool for performing rotations in three-dimensions while avoiding gimbal lock.
 Which is true, they are/ that, but they're also more.
 After reading several articles about quaternions over the past several days, quaternions finally clicked and made sense!
-I'll try to share that insight with here here, though be warned that my description may be just as confusing (if not more so) than anywhere else.
+I'll try to share that insight with you here, though be warned that my description may be just as confusing (if not more so) than anywhere else.
 ---

 Although I have a pretty solid background in math (especially vectors, matrices, and even tensors), I've always somewhat struggled with *quaternions*.
 Most sources focus on quaternions as some tool for performing rotations in three-dimensions while avoiding gimbal lock.
 Which is true, they *are* that, but they're also more.
 After reading several articles about quaternions over the past several days, quaternions finally clicked and made sense!
-I'll try to share that insight with here here, though be warned that my description may be just as confusing (if not more so) than anywhere else.
+I'll try to share that insight with you here, though be warned that my description may be just as confusing (if not more so) than anywhere else.

 In short, once I really understood that quaternions are simply four-dimensional [complex numbers](https://en.wikipedia.org/wiki/Complex_number), understanding their creation and use became a lot simpler.
 Quaternions are basically just four-dimensional vectors, who's orthonormal basis lies in some weird four-dimensional existence.
 That sounds like a mouthful, and to be honest, it kind of is.
 Let's take a step back and look at complex numbers.
 Actually, before that, let's look at orthonormal bases.